Android4LumiaMsm8x12/Lumia435Pkg/README.md

 WIP Custom ARM UEFI firmware for Lumia435

 # Current Status
-Technically can boot Linux.
-The SoC still needs to be brought up on mainline, as it's pretty old and obscure and therefore nobody worked on it.
+I want to boot Windows on SD card and this is uefi for booting Windows on SD Card

-Based on [Lumia930Pkg](https://github.com/rickliu2000/Lumia930Pkg) by @rickliu2000
+Based on [Lumia435Pkg](https://github.com/SebaUbuntu/Lumia435Pkg) by @SebaUbuntu